natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 750px

    Finally, you need to specify how coral reefs are affected by your management action:

    + If coral reefs are dead but their skeleton is still in place, enter “Dead”.
 In that case, we will reduce the bottom friction coefficient experienced by waves by half (see :ref:`cp-NEW`).

    + If coral reefs are dead and their skeleton failed, enter “Rmv”.
 In this case, we will assume that the reef is now a sandy bottom and adjust the bottom friction coefficient accordingly.

    + If the reef is not affected by your management action, enter "None".

-d) **Oyster Reef**:  If you have oyster reefs at your site, you need to enter its distance from the shoreline, as well as its dimensions (see Figure :ref:`Oysters`.
+4. **Oyster Reef**:  If you have oyster reefs at your site, you need to enter its distance from the shoreline, as well as its dimensions (see Figure :ref:`Oysters`.
 If you have a Reef Ball :sup:(TM), enter “0” for the crest width. **Please note that, in the current version of this model, effects of oyster reefs are estimated only when they are the only natural habitats in your systems.**  We do not evaluate the profile of wave height as they move over oyster reefs then marshes, for example:

 .. _Oysters: